 - not mislead in any way.

-- Find out from the event organiser who are the official outlets;
+- find out from the event organiser who the authorised sellers are;

-- Never give out too many personal details online;
+- never give out too many personal details online, including birthdates;

-- Place limits on the number of tickets one person can purchase;
+- placing limits on the number of tickets one person can purchase;

-- Use extra security to verify that it is a person, not a computer, buying the tickets;
+- using extra security to verify it is a person, not a computer, buying the tickets;

-- Require names be printed on tickets and checked against ID at events;
+- requiring names be printed on tickets and checked against ID at events;

-- Use electronic ticketing and including a barcode to be scanned at event;
+- using electronic ticketing and including a barcode to be scanned at the event;

-- Require the credit card that was used in the purchase be presented at events; and
+- requiring the credit card used in the purchase to be presented at events; and

 Ticket on-selling and scalping factsheet